yandexmobile/metrica-sdk-ios/README.md

 License agreement on use of Yandex AppMetrica SDK is available at [EULA site] [LICENSE]

 ## Documentation
-Documentation could be found at [metrica official site] [DOCUMENTATION]
+Documentation could be found at [AppMetrica official site] [DOCUMENTATION]

 ## Sample project
 Sample project to use is available at [GitHub] [GitHubSAMPLE]